coderholic/pyradio/README.md

 To access supported services, just press "**O**" (capital "*o*") at the program's main window.

+## Desktop Notifications

+**PyRadio** can provide Desktop Notifications when a notification daemon is already present (on Linux and BSD), or throught **Windows Notification Service** (**WNS**).

+If enabled, **PyRadio** will display:

+1. Song info (as provided by the radio station) \
+That means that if the radio station does not provide any info, no notification will be issued.
+2. Connection failure messages.
+3. Player crash messages.

+To find out more about configuring this feature, please refer to [Desktop Notification](desktop-notification.md).

+**Note:** If Desktop Notification is enabled by default (in the case of a distro package) users can disable it by creating an empty **~/.config/pyradio/notification** file.

 ## Session Locking

 **PyRadio** uses session locking, which actually means that only the first instance executed within a given session will be able to write to the configuration file.